 Water surrounds us at every step.
 It covers 71% of the planet's surface and makes up over two-thirds of the human body.
 We consume it daily through meals and drinks, but shortly after, our bodies dispose of it through mainly urine and sweat.
 That's why we're recommended to drink even more of it to keep our bodies healthy and hydrated.

 It seems you also cannot drink too much water.
 I mean, technically you could, but as Lifehacker explains our kidneys can filter and excrete up to 15 liters of water every day.
 That's a lot of water even for those who keep stopping by the watercooler way more often then their supervisor would appreciate.

 Tap or bottled water?

 If you have to consume so much water, wouldn't it make sense to consider alternatives to classic bottled water?
 In many countries, tap water is perfectly clean and healthy.
 In many cases, it contains even more minerals than mineral water.
-If it's not so clear in your area, consider getting a water filter for your tap.
+If it's not so clear in your area, consider getting a water filter for your tap, check its quality and hardness.
 It's not so expensive if you think about long-term benefits.

 Governments, local authorities, and thousands of ecological NGOs are involved in campaigns that aim to show the benefits of drinking tap water.
 The reasons behind starting to drink tap water include green ones (no plastic is used in the process), financial (tap water can cost 1,000s of times less), and merely logical (many mineral water brands are produced from... tap water).
 There are many more, but this tool focuses solely on the financial benefits of drinking tap water.

 Tap water calculator